2tablespoonsreduced-sodium soy sauceor a gluten-free alternative

 In a medium bowl, whisk together the soy sauce, rice vinegar, honey, and cornstarch.
 Mix in the garlic and red pepper flakes.
 Set aside.

 Reduce the heat to low.
 Give the sauce another whisk, then add it to the skillet.
-Cook, stirring, until the beans are coated in the sauce and the sauce has thickened, for about 1 minute.
+Cook, stirring, until the green beans are coated in the sauce and the sauce has thickened, for about 1 minute.

 Transfer the green beans to a serving plate, drizzle them with sesame oil, and serve.